 Cost varies depending on the length and type of program and ranges from $55 to $260.
 We also have special rates for Northern State University students.
-Please call 605-622-5871 for the cost of a specific program.
+Please call 605-626-7967 or 605-622-5871 for the cost of a specific program.

 How is Avera St. Luke's Acceleration Program different than what I can get at camps?

 Camps teach specific skills for your sport.
 Our Acceleration Program focuses on building speed, strength, quickness, jumping ability and overall conditioning.
 Each athlete performs every treadmill and plyometric workout with one of our individual trainers supervising, encouraging, and instructing you.
-For the same price as a camp you get far more one-on-one time with professionals, and you get 4 to 8 weeks to absorb and practice what you’re learning.
+For the same price as a camp you get far more one-on-one time with professionals, and you get four to eight weeks to absorb and practice what you’re learning.

 How can I compare this with other conditioning programs?